lfglabs/farcaster-indexer/README.md

 ### activity_view

 We scrape activity URLs at the rate of 6000 accounts per hour.
 We index all new activities.
-Reactions, recasts, watches, and reply counts are updated up to the 50 most recent activities per account.
+Reactions, recasts, watches, and reply counts are updated up to the 20 most recent activities or posted within the past 2 weeks per account.
 If an activity is deleted, the row disappears from the view.

 The following fields are available in `activity_view`: